 - Underlying viruses or gut infections - like candida, parasites, or SIBO (small intestine bacteria overgrowth), which can cause for example, things like nutrient deficiencies (as these unwanted organisms consume ingested foods), and poor fat metabolism which reduces the absorption of fat soluble vitamins - A, D, E & K.

-- Gut dysbiosis (microbial imbalance) – poor diet, stressful living and medication such as antibiotics severely disrupt the ecology of your gut, leaving a state of dysbiosis where pathogens such as yeasts and bad bacteria can flourish, while healthy bacteria diminishes.
+- Gut dysbiosis (microbial imbalance) – poor diet, stressful living and medication such as antibiotics severely disrupt your digestive health and the ecology of your gut, leaving a state of dysbiosis where pathogens such as yeasts and bad bacteria can flourish, while healthy bacteria diminishes.